taijeronv/pmewargame/content/post/ngw_concept/index.md

 ## Target audience
 - Students enrolled in a professional military education program like West Point or ROTC.
 - Military instructors who want to provide a complete experiential learning experience.
-- Military professionals who want to develop their tactical thinking.
+- Military professionals who want to exercise their tactical thinking.

 ## Unique Selling Points
 - Playable inside a web browser.